bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/alexandra.rus/index.md

 Overall, this week was focused on finalizing the core of the hardware setup and initiating the software logic for sound analysis.

 ### Week 19 - 25 May
+This week, I focused extensively on the software development and hardware integration of the automatic guitar tuner system.

+    I received two new LCD displays, since the initially ordered LCD (intended to replace the OLED display) malfunctioned.
+After successfully wiring the replacement display, I implemented functionality to display the detected frequency in real time.

+    I added logic to compare the detected frequency with a user-selected target note (selectable via button) and show visual feedback:

+       Arrows (&lt;, &gt;, =) indicate whether the current frequency is too low, too high, or correctly tuned.

+        An RGB LED provides intuitive color-coded feedback: red for low, blue for high, and green when the frequency is within tolerance.

+    I mounted and configured the stepper motor (28BYJ-48 with ULN2003 driver) to rotate forward or backward based on the frequency deviation.
+This enables automated tuning by physically adjusting the guitar peg.

+    The motor is powered by an external 5V power supply connected through the breadboard to ensure stable operation without overloading the microcontroller.

+    Additionally, I designed and 3D-printed a custom motor adapter to fit securely onto the guitar tuning pegs, improving mechanical stability during operation.

+All logic for signal acquisition (via microphone and ADC), FFT-based frequency detection, note matching, LED feedback, LCD output, and motor control has been integrated into the main Rust firmware.
+The system is now capable of detecting pitch, displaying tuning information, and physically adjusting the string tension accordingly.
 ## Hardware